superchris/codemash-2024/index.md

 ---

-# And it was good..
-## We were pretty productive at building web apps
+# The AJAX era: 2005-2015
+- XMLHttpRequest
+- DHTML
+- GMail sets the bar 2004
+- IE stops innovating after it wins
+  - standards, schmandards

 ---

-# And then AJAX happened
+# Meanwhile in developer land...
 - The user experience got a lot better
 - The developer experiences, not so much..
-- Previous server side MVC was no longer viable
+- We need to deal with client side code
+- Browsers ain't gonna innovate, so DIY

 ---

-# Two approaches
+# Getting the client under control

 ---

 # Client side MVC
 1. Let's apply same good ideas that worked server side in JS!
-2. Let's build a JS MVC framwork!
+2. Let's build a JS MVC framework!
 3. Ugghh this one got big and complicated...
 4. Go to 1.

 ---

+# All the MVCs

+![](web2.png)

+---

+# Maybe the problem is multiple languages
-# I know, we'll just use one language!
+## Let's just use one!
 - Rails RJS (remote javascript)
-- Server side JS framworks
+- Server side JS frameworks
 - Compile *insert language here* into JS

 ---

-# How'd that turn out?
 - Mostly, not that great :(
 - Turns multiple languages isn't the most important problem
+- Client and server code have different concerns
 - Client MVC and server MVC means 2 applications to keep in sync

----

-# All the MVCs

-![](web2.png)

 ---